NUDelta/affinder/README.md

 ## Running
 Affinder depends on [`affinder-search`](https://github.com/youralien/affinder-search) to be running.
 Make sure [`updateYelpCategories`](https://github.com/NUDelta/affinder/blob/master/server/methods.js) is pointing to a running instance of affinder-search's search_yelp_categories_server.py

+The URL of the Affinder-Search server can be set with the environment variable `AFFINDER_SEARCH_URL`

 To connect to `ce-platform`, we run affinder by connecting to the `ce-platform` database, i.e.